 On the flip side, a common by-product of a poorly designed building is moisture build-up, this can be detrimental to the building design (See Increased risk of condensation, mould and rot for more details).

 What can be done to prevent bad building design?

-Firstly, we would encourage builders to emphasise the importance of constant ventilation and throughout the process.
+Firstly, we would encourage builders to emphasise the importance of constant ventilation and cold bridging throughout the construction process.

-Secondly, if you feel the need to insulate, you could even use a ‘‘ so that the outer leaf of the house is warmer, this allows air to enter more easily and helps to prevent mould, which can negatively impact the health of the occupants.
+Secondly, if you feel the need to insulate, you could even use a ‘thermal break’ so that the outer leaf of the house is warmer, this allows air to enter more easily and helps to prevent mould, which can negatively impact the health of the occupants.

 How bad thermal bridging can affect a building